 Professionalism is defined as the active demonstration of the attributes of a professional.
 These attributes include but are not limited to: commitment to self-improvement of skills and knowledge, pride in the profession, consciousness and trustworthiness, and building relationships with patients, caregivers, and other health care professionals.
-Self-awareness, which is the ability to examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation, and emotions, is an especially important skill and is required for life-long learning and continuous professional growth.
 Professional socialization is the process by which an individual develops the attitudes, values and beliefs of a professional.
 The goal of professional socialization is to develop professionalism as described below and this process must begin at the beginning of an individual's professional education.
 Therefore, as consistent with expectations of the practice environment, professional behavior and attitudes are expected for all students enrolled in the School.

 Emotional intelligence (EQ) is a set of emotional and social skills that collectively establish how well we perceive and express ourselves, develop and maintain social relationships, cope with challenges, and use emotional information in an effective and meaningful way.
 It is proven that emotional intelligence accounts for leadership success more than cognitive intelligence.
 The expected professionalism attributes are linked to emotional intelligence elements below.
-(EQ-i $^{2.0}$ )
+(EQ-i 2.0)